 - Cover Crop expense is no longer to be used as a crop expense category.
-This expense is no longer part of the standard FINPACK chart of accounts.
 Any crop enterprises using the Cover Crop expense category will be deleted. - All cover crops should be analyzed as their own enterprise and the individual inputs detailed, such as seed, chemical, etc. See the Cover Crop Analysis portion of this manual for more detailed instructions on how to analyze the use of cover crops. - Fertilizer expenses are included with the base crop enterprise.
 Cover Crops should not have fertilizer expense included. - Income received related to cover crop practices should be included as Other Income for the cover crop.
 Do not utilize the Government Payment income category. - Cover Crop enterprises are to be identified as Double Crop Acres.
 Since these are double cropped acres, cover crop enterprises should not include Land Rent expense, Real Estate Tax expense, or Long Term Interest expense.